weirdkid/usbdrivedetector/README.md

 A Java library to get a list of all usb storage devices connected to the computer.
 It works on the three main operating systems (Windows, Linux and OS X).

+This was forked to get to Java 1.6 compatibility, but I ended up fixing the Mac and Linux usb detectors along the way.
+Note that the maven info below does not apply to this fork.

 ### Maven dependency

 To include this library in your project just use: